felipeSucupiraO/felipeSucupiraO/README.md

 - Self taught programmer
 - Started to program as a hobbie
-- Now looking to work as a programmer
+- Now looking to work as a developer

 <h2> My Skills </h2>